Logo

 You may also find an overview of the personal information that the credit bureaus have about you near the beginning of your report.
 This may include your legal name, aliases, date of birth, and part of your Social Security number.
 There could also be current and previous addresses, employers, and phone numbers listed here.

 Read your credit report carefully to identify any misspellings of your name, addresses you don’t recognize, or an incorrect Social Security number, as these are all potential red flags.
+Closely review the following for errors:

 Consumer Statement